Local plasticity rules can learn deep representations using self-supervised contrastive predictions: Introduction

 Synaptic connection strengths in the brain are thought to change according to `Hebbian' plasticity rules \citep{Hebb1949}.
 Such rules are local and depend only on the recent state of the pre- and post-synaptic neurons \citep{sjostrom2001rate, caporale2008spike, markram2011history}, potentially modulated by a third factor related to reward, attention or other high-level signals \citep{Kusmierz2017, gerstner2018eligibility}.
 Therefore, one appealing hypothesis is that {\it representation learning in sensory cortices emerges from local and unsupervised plasticity rules}.

-However, there seems to be a substantial gap between the rich hierarchical representations observed in the cortex and the representations emerging from local plasticity rules implementing principal/independent component analysis \citep{Oja1982, Hyvarinen1998}, sparse coding \citep{Olshausen1997, rozell2008sparse, kohonen2012self} or slow-feature analysis \citep{Foldiak1991, Wiskott2002,Sprekeler2007}.
+Following a common definition in the field \citep{Fukushima1988, Riesenhuber1999, lecun2012learning, lillicrap2020backpropagation}, a hierarchical representation (i) builds higher-level features out of lower-level ones, and (ii) provides more useful features in higher layers.
+Now there seems to be a substantial gap between the rich hierarchical representations observed in the cortex and the representations emerging from local plasticity rules implementing principal/independent component analysis \citep{Oja1982, Hyvarinen1998}, sparse coding \citep{Olshausen1997, rozell2008sparse} or slow-feature analysis \citep{Foldiak1991, Wiskott2002,Sprekeler2007}.
 Hebbian rules seem to struggle especially when `stacked', i.e. when asked to learn deep, hierarchical representations.

 This performance gap is puzzling because there are learning rules, relying on back-propagation (BP), that {\it can} build hierarchical representations similar to those found in visual cortex \citep{yamins2014performance, zhuang2021unsupervised}.
-Although some progress towards biologically plausible implementations of back-propagation has been made \citep{lillicrap2016random, Guergiuev2016, sacramento2018dendritic, payeur2020burst}, most models rely on a neuron-specific error signal that needs to be transmitted by a separate error network \citep{crick1989, Lillicrap2020, Kunin2020}.
+Although some progress towards biologically plausible implementations of back-propagation has been made \citep{lillicrap2016random, guerguiev2017towards, sacramento2018dendritic, payeur2021burst}, most models rely either on a neuron-specific error signal that needs to be transmitted by a separate error network \citep{crick1989, amit2019deep, Kunin2020}, or time-multiplexing feedforward and error signals \citep{lillicrap2020backpropagation, payeur2021burst}.
 Algorithms like contrastive divergence \citep{hinton2002training}, contrastive Hebbian learning \citep{xie2003} or equilibrium propagation \citep{scellier2017equilibrium} use local activity exclusively to calculate updates, but they require to wait for convergence to an equilibrium which is not appropriate for online learning from quickly varying inputs.